rucio/documentation/docs/operator/policy_packages.md

 `lfn2pfn` algorithms and `non_deterministic_pfn` algorithms are
 conceptually similar, but there are important differences between them.
-Both produce a physical filename for use on an RSE, however `lfn2pfn` algorithms can only be used on deterministic RSEs (for example, disk systems where the appropriate physical filename is always predictable and can be derived whenever necessary) while `non_deterministic_pfn` algorithms are used on non-deterministic RSEs (for example, tape systems where the physical filename may be unpredictable and must be stored explicitly).
+Both produce a physical filename for use on an RSE, however `lfn2pfn` algorithms can only be used on deterministic RSEs - for example, disk systems where the appropriate physical filename can be derived from the file's scope and name alone (as well as protocol-specific information for the RSE in question).
+`non_deterministic_pfn` algorithms are used on non-deterministic RSEs (most often tape systems), and may use additional information about the file (such as its dataset, its metadata, etc.) to construct the physical filename.
 Because files cannot be uploaded directly to non-deterministic storage, `non_deterministic_pfn` algorithms are only ever called for replications, but `lfn2pfn` algorithms can also be called for initial uploads.

 The `lfn2pfn` algorithm to be used is determined by the `lfn2pfn_algorithm` attribute of the relevant RSE.
 If this is not set,